sveltejs/learn.svelte.dev/content/tutorial/01-svelte/01-introduction/05-nested-components/README.md

 title: Nested components
 ---

 It would be impractical to put your entire app in a single component.
-Instead, we can import components from other files and include them as though we were including elements.
+Instead, we can import components from other files and include them in our markup.

 Add a `<script>` tag that imports `Nested.svelte`...